Errata - Turbo 3.0 Book

 |267||Style Porsche had wanted to introduce a high-end patina/fade effect as a production option to show off the curves of the Turbo.
 The first test car was 1975 Turbo 3.0 930 570 0022 with a standard black paint base followed by several coats of paint and clear to produce a gold-bronze patina effect.|

 |275||The 1975 Corina Piéch Turbo 930 570 0204 was the second test of the gold-bronze patina effect, with some changes to the formulas and process.
-Unfortunately it proved way too expensive of a process to ever be able to offer to customers, as the body must be painted the base color, then hand painted with bronze metallic/glitter while wet, with the flakes in clearcoat, and then clear coated again.|
+Unfortunately it proved way too expensive of a process to ever offer customers, as the body must be painted the base color, then hand painted with bronze metallic/glitter while wet, then with metallic flakes in a first layer of clear coat, and then clear coated again.|

-|475||1976 Turbo 930 680 0522 has now been identified as paint-to-sample VW Ancona Blue (395-9-3) with an all blue interior|
+|475||930 680 0522 has now been identified as paint-to-sample VW Ancona Blue (395-9-3) with an all blue interior.|

 |492||For 1977 USA Turbo Carreras 930 780 0423–0428 the date of productions should have been listed as 2/77 instead of 2/76.|